 To make the most of your butter, it’s best to keep it refrigerated and to keep an eye on the “use by” date.

 However, butter can sometimes become a bit too cold in the fridge and become difficult to spread.
 For a softer stick of butter, keep it in a butter dish at room temperature.

 Ensure that it’s away from heat and light, and minimize the amount of exposure to air – this is why a butter dish is preferable.

 If you’re keeping your butter at room temperature, make sure it’s only for a few days, and always check for signs of spoilage (an off smell, mold, an off taste).
 If these occur, throw it out.

 Butter is relatively easy to freeze and retains most of its quality and taste when thawed out, so freezing it is a great way of extending its usage.

-When you need to use frozen butter, unless it needs to be melted you’ll have to thaw it out first, either in the fridge overnight or in the microwave.
+When you need to use frozen butter, unless it needs to be melted, you’ll have to thaw it out in the fridge overnight or in the microwave.